fregante/webext-permission-toggle/readme.md

 If `true` or `string`, when the user accepts the new permission, they will be asked to reload the current tab.
 Set a `string` to customize the message or `true` use the default message: `Do you want to reload this page to apply ${extensionName}?`

+### hasRequiredPermissions()

+Utility function to pre-check for permissions. `addPermissionToggle` already does this internally and throws errors if the extension is misconfigured.

 ## Related

 - [webext-dynamic-content-scripts](https://github.com/fregante/webext-dynamic-content-scripts) - Automatically registers your content_scripts on hosts added via `permission.request()`